RoySegall/gizra.com/app/_posts/2016-11-09-elm-business-perspective.md

 Elm, like any rising open source project, is getting both positive endorsements and negative critiques.
 Reading the good ones, is always fun; but the negative ones are just as important.

-Today, I came across today this: [Elm Is Wrong](http://reasonablypolymorphic.com/blog/elm-is-wrong), and realized that I've always read the good and bad critiques from a _technical_ point of view, but I have yet to read about what it means from a _business_ perspective.
+Today, I came across this: [Elm Is Wrong](http://reasonablypolymorphic.com/blog/elm-is-wrong), and realized that I've always read the good and bad critiques from a _technical_ point of view, but I have yet to read about what it means from a _business_ perspective.

 I can assure you it's a different perspective.
 One that is about dollars and the cost of bugs - not about "type classes" or "higher kinded types."